singlestore-labs/wasix/README.md

 ## Threads

-Currently, threads are stubbed out and do not work.
+Currently, threads are stubbed out and do not allow new threads to be created.
 We are planning on doing a thread implementation based on async which will enable threads to be created although only one thread will actually be working at any time.

 # Resources